Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Whether you make your own moon rocks or you buy them, the end result is always the same:

-You will get higher than ever before, and there is no question about it.
+You will get higher than ever before.

 Smoking moon rocks doesn’t differ much from smoking regular bud, but the preparation does.